What applying Early Decision taught meKate Gallop

 If you’ve completed all of the above steps, you are DONE.
 It’s time to declare your personal statement finished.
 I’ve seen people hold onto an essay and change a word here and a word there until the bitter end.
 At some point, that will only make you crazy.
 It’s now time to tackle those supplemental essays!

 Marlene Kern Fischer is a wife, mother of three sons, food shopper extraordinaire, blogger and essay editor.
 A founding contributor and advisor at CollegiateParent, her work has also been featured on Huffington Post, Grown and Flown, Parent and Co., Kveller, Her View From Home, the Erma Bombeck Writers' Workshop, MockMom, Better After 50, Beyond Your Blog and The SITS Girls.
 You can read more of Marlene's work by visiting her CollegiateParent author page and on her site, "Thoughts From Aisle Four."

-Helene Hirsch Wingens is mother of three boys…wife…daughter…friend…writer…retired lawyer…Contributing Editor at Grown and Flown.
+Helene Hirsch Wingens is mother of three boys…wife…daughter…friend…writer…retired lawyer…Managing Editor at Grown and Flown.